 Table 1: Categorization of amino acids in the diet

 |Essential Amino Acids (EAAs)

 (import not essential)

-Now you know what BCAAs are, why do they get attention?
+But why do they get attention?
 BCAAs receive special attention for two main reasons.
-Firstly due to their proposed ability to stimulate muscle protein synthesis, and secondly their ability to delay the onset of fatigue (hence enhance performance).
-In this article we look at the first, BCAAs and muscle protein synthesis.
-Part two will cover the second.
+Firstly, due to their proposed ability to stimulate muscle protein synthesis (MPS), and secondly for their ability to delay the onset of fatigue (hence enhance performance).
+In this article, we look at the former: BCAAs and muscle protein synthesis.

-If all that was over your head, just know that there is strong evidence to support the notion that leucine (with or without other BCAAs) is a significant stimulator of MPS.
+If all that went over your head, just know that there is strong evidence to support the notion that leucine (with or without other BCAAs) is a significant stimulator of muscle protein synthesis.

 So yes, BCAAs (in particular Leucine) are true stimulators of MPS, but a few grams of these will not singlehandedly lead to muscle synthesis, you need an adequate supply of EAAs as well.
 And of course, don’t forget the stimulus of the exercise itself and ensuring you have adequate fuel/energy overall.

-This is why we use the blend of pea, rice, hemp and algae protein we do – to provide a complete source of protein.
+This is why Form uses a blend of pea, rice, hemp and algae protein – to provide a complete source of protein.
 The exact formulation of each protein is chosen so levels of amino acids are such that we ensure the optimum level of BCAAs without the need for additional supplements.